Adventure Jobs Worldwide

 Hike the Spanish Pyrenees, ice climb Alaskan glaciers, or sea kayak the Puget Sound—all while helping groups of teenagers become better leaders, communicators and young adults.

 Responsibilities include teaching outdoor skills, minimum-impact camping, environmental and cultural awareness, natural and cultural history, and more!
 The trips are both mentally and physically challenging for leaders and participants, with adventures ranging from one to six weeks in duration.
-Applicants must be at least 21, have an excellent driving record, hold current CPR and WFR certifications (WA sponsors a WFR course for leaders—ask about it when you apply!), and be available to work the entire duration of the summer contract (June 2nd–August 5th, 2024, including staff training).
+Applicants must be at least 21, have an excellent driving record, hold current CPR and WFR certifications (WA sponsors a WFR course for Leaders—ask about it when you apply!), and be available to work the entire duration of the summer contract (May 31st – August 2nd, 2026, with an option to extend work through the end of October).
 Wilderness Adventures pays leaders a competitive weekly wage based on previous experience leading youth outdoors.
 In addition, all food, accommodations, and travel are paid for throughout your summer.
 Folks will also receive access to a variety of pro-deals to purchase gear at discounted prices before your summer kicks off.
-Explore more at WildernessAdventures.com!
+Explore all the details at WildernessAdventures.com!

 View contact and address information View Google Map & Get Directions View Blog View Facebook Page View Instagram Photos Explore LinkedIn page Check out Pinterest pinboard View Vimeo Page Watch YouTube Videos